PulseWaves/Specification/specification.rst

 Any field in the PuLSe Header that is not required or that is not used must be zero filled.

 File Signature:
-  The file signature must contain the zero-terminated string “PulseWavesPulse" that can be checked by user software as a quick look validate the file type.
+  The file signature must contain the zero-terminated string of 16 characters “PulseWavesPulse" that can be checked by user software as a quick look validate the file type.

 File Source ID:
   If this file contains the pulses from an original flight line this field should contain the flight line number.
 A value of zero (0) is interpreted to mean that an ID has not been assigned.